 Preparing for the interview

 Research the firm as completely as possible.
-That includes finding out about the person who will interview you.
-Look up the firm online, in Martindale-Hubbell, in Chambers USA: America’s Leading Lawyers for Business – The Client’s Guide, or one of the several available legal directories.
+Find out about the person who will interview you.
+Look up the firm online.
 Get information about the firm from current or past employees (often classmates) you may know.
 In addition to information about the firm, look for information that tells you the kind of law its lawyers practice and their backgrounds.
 Is your interviewer a UALR William H. Bowen School of Law graduate?
 Are any of the other attorneys UALR graduates?
 Where did they earn their undergraduate degrees?

 Consider and prepare answers to potential questions.
 Familiarize yourself with potential questions that may be asked of you, and plan your answers.
 Prepare questions you want to ask about the firm and possibly the interviewer.
 Sample sets of questions of both kinds are included at the end of this section.
 The most important question you should be prepared to answer is “Why should we hire you?”
 Be positive, not defensive.
 Stress your strong points.
 Do not point out your weaknesses.
 Answer with a description of the skills you can bring to the firm that will meet its needs.

 Practice interviewing with friends, attorneys you know, or the assistant dean.
 Try to make these practice interviews as realistic as possible.